 The contraction of “mashed potato” to “mashed” rather than “mash” was common among the upper-middle and upper classes in Britain up to the mid-twentieth century.

-Of course, the heart and soul of this recipe is proper British bangers – the oldest family butcher in Europe (from 1515!) has an outpost in the U.S. that makes and ships classic bangers – order them here.
+Of course, the heart and soul of this recipe are proper British bangers – and mercifully, you can order proper classic bangers here in the States – order them here.

 I also call for another classic ingredient in my onion gravy – dark British Stout beer!
 There is only one choice of beer with the right flavor profile for use in bangers and mash, IMHO – and this is it.
 I also amp up the gravy with a goodly hit of demiglace – you can buy it most inexpensively here.